-- By adding an existing federal inclusion/LRE indicator to the state accountability dashboard, this bill would disincentive districts from inappropriately placing SWDs in segregated classrooms. - This bill would also incentivize districts to use existing resources to provide general education teachers with training and professional development on teaching strategies and frameworks that optimize education for students with individual learning differences.
+- Adding an existing federal inclusion/LRE indicator to the state accountability dashboard would expand awareness of inclusive options for students with disabilities. - This bill would also promote the use of existing resources for general education teachers to receive training and professional development on teaching strategies and frameworks that optimize education for students with individual learning differences.